ahmadxgani/nest-blog-backend/README.md

 - Apollo Server as Graphql module

 ## Important Note!

 > Run backend side first, before start the frontend side.
-And ensure you has been config your environment variable
+And ensure you has been config your environment variable, Also don't forget to configure your database on postgresql